How To Setup Multilingual Input Method On Ubuntu

-For those who don’t know, there are hundreds of spoken languages in India and 22 languages are listed as official languages in Indian constitution.
+For those who don't know, there are hundreds of spoken languages in India.
+Among them, 22 languages are listed as official languages in Indian constitution.
 I am not a native English speaker, so I often use Google translate if I ever needed to type and/or translate something from English to my native language, which is Tamil.
-Well, I guess I don’t need to rely on Google translate anymore.
+Well, I guess I don't need to rely on Google translate anymore.
 I just found way to type in Indian languages on Ubuntu.
-This guide explains how to setup multilingual input method.
-It has been exclusively written for Ubuntu 18.04 LTS, however it might work on other Ubuntu variants like Linux mint, Elementary OS.
+This guide explains how to setup multilingual input method on Ubuntu operating systems.

 With the help of IBus, we can easily setup multilingual input method on Ubuntu and its derivatives.
 Ibus, stands for Intelligent Input Bus, is an input method framework for multilingual input in Unix-like operating systems.
 It allows us to type in our native language in most GUI applications, for example LibreOffice.